 Document any changes during the trial, and communicate with your fitter for ongoing adjustments as your horse’s shape evolves.

-Step 5: Budgeting and Value Assessment
+Step 5: Making a Smart Investment: Budget and Value

 Budgeting for saddlery involves balancing quality, durability, and affordability.
 Compare the costs between new and used options, keeping in mind that premium brands often retain higher resale value.
 While initial expenses may be significant, investing in quality saddlery reduces maintenance and replacement costs over time.